ErikKalkoken/eve-shields/README.md

 ## Contributions

-Help and contributions are welcome
+Help and contributions are welcome.

 ## Credits